edutrack-organisation/edutrack-be/README.md

     git clone https://github.com/edutrack-organisation/edutrack-be
     ```

-2. Ensure you have python `Python 3.8.6` installed.
+2. Ensure you have python `Python 3.11.0` installed.
-3. Create and activate a virtual environment:
+3. Create and activate a virtual environment using bash:
     ```sh
     python -m venv venv
-    .venv\Scripts\Activate.ps1  # On Windows
+    source .venv/Scripts/activate  # On Windows Bash
     ```
+4. Install pipreqs using `pip install pipreqs`.
-4. Install the dependencies:
+5. Install the dependencies:
     ```sh
     pip install -r requirements.txt
     ```

 ## Starting the server

-`fastapi dev main.py`
+`uvicorn main:app --reload`

 Note:
-When you install new packages, please do `pip freeze > requirements.txt`.
+When you install new packages, please do `pipreqs <location where u want to save>`.